Structure analysis¶

 Maximum common subgraph¶

-In this example we use McGregor’s algorithm implemented in the Boost Graph
+In this example, we use McGregor’s algorithm, implemented in the Boost Graph

-The whole code is in examples/with_bgl.cpp
+The complete code is in examples/with_bgl.cpp.
+This file also contains

 and subgraph isomorphisms.